Category: Competitive Intelligence (Page 1 of 2)

 #B2BData #SalesIntelligence #GrowthMarketing #SalesEnablement #OutboundProspecting #ABM #GTM

 Supply chains are under great strain, and no… this is not another COVID post🤷.
+However, we can gain valuable supply chain insights from job data to better understand current challenges.

 Welcome to the “bright” present, where Lizard people and Illuminati decide that global labor shortages, geopolitical disruptions, and the rapid push for sustainability are something that businesses worldwide must adapt to.